 I recommend that you book accommodation in Stornoway (Day 1, 2 and 3) to make the most of your trip.
 Whilst I do not book accommodation for you I am happy to help with advice on where to stay and eat.
 The tour quote will include a list of accommodation recommendations and suggestions for overnight locations.

-The southern islands of the Outer Hebrides are not visited in the standard 4 day tour.
-However, for those with ancestral links to Berneray, North Uist, Benbecula, South Uist or Eriskay – or just wishing to explore these wonderful islands – I can offer a 6 Day Outer Hebrides Tour from Inverness with two nights in Stornoway, two nights in Lochmaddy (North Uist) followed by a final night in Stornoway.
-The private tour price is £4500.
+For those with ancestral links to Berneray, North Uist, Benbecula, South Uist or Eriskay – or just wishing to extend their journey to include these islands – I can offer a 6 Day Outer Hebrides Tour from Inverness with two nights in Stornoway, two nights in Lochmaddy (North Uist) followed by a final night in Stornoway.
+The private tour price is £4650.
 This tour option is only available on Monday start days from Inverness.
 Please request any further information through the 'Extra Information' section when completing a Tour Enquiry Form.

 The tour itinerary is based on experience, previous clients feedback and timings.
 However, I have a little flexibility and the tour itinerary can be adapted (in advance) to suit specific requests if possible.
 Please let me know any requests through the 'Extra Information' section when completing a Tour Enquiry Form.